biocorecrg/master_of_pores/docs/running.md

 The pipeline accept both single fast5 reads or multi-fast5.
 You need to specify the format using the parameter **multi5** The parameter **granularity** is related to the amount of input file to be analyzed in a single execution.
 In case you have single sequence fast5 you can use a value of 2000 or up to 4000.
 In case you have multi-fast5 file you can go for a value of 1 or in case you use **Guppy** with GPU support a better choice can be up to 300 per time depending on the amount of GPU-RAM available.

-## NanoPolyA
+## NanoTail
 Data produced by NanoPreprocess are needed for this module.

-The reference must be the transcriptome.
+Finish writing usage

-## NanoRNAmod
+## NanoMod

-write something
+Data produced by NanoPreprocess are needed for this module.

+Finish writing usage